Jefftree/Course-Notes/f15/econ101.md

 We achieve **production efficiency** if we can't produce more of one good without producing less of some other good (produced at the lowest cost)

 Since resources are not equally productive in all activities, the PPF is usually **concave**.
 As quantity produced increases, so does opportunity cost.
 This occurs because some resources are more suited for one job than another.

+**Marginal Cost:** Opportunity cost of producing one more unit of a good

 **Principle of decreasing marginal benefit:** General principle that the more we have of any good, the smaller its marginal benefit and the less we are willing to pay for additional unit of it.